Reference and Research Resources

 - Search WorldCat (OCLC)

 The library has lots of tools to search for information and (hopefully) get the full text.
-We also do not like retiring tools, so we have more tools than most libraries.
 Here is a brief summary of what search tools we have and what they do.

 Our newer catalog, with a better design and icons; contains the same data as in the classic catalog.
-The best thing about VuFind is the facets on the right side, which allow you search broadly and then narrow down your search.
-Does not have the ability to browse subject headings or search by call number.
+The best thing about VuFind is the facets on the right side, which allow you to search broadly and then narrow down your search.
+It does not have the ability to browse subject headings or search by call number.
 You must create a login the first time you request items, and it is unfortunately not connected to the NetID system (we recommend you use your NetID for your account, though).
 For instructions on how to set up a library account please use this guide.